CULTURAL SUMMIT & AGM

 Newgrange is a neolithic monument set in the Boyne Valley, Co.
 Meath and is the jewel in the crown of Ireland’s ancient east.
 Newgrange was constructed around 5,200 years ago and is older that Stonehenge and the great pyramids of Giza.

-Speakers of the Cultural Summit include:
+Speakers of the Cultural Summit included:

 Dr. Joseph Mannion – Anglicising Tudor Connacht, The expansion of English rule in the lordship of Clanrickard and Hy Many.
+Dr. Mannion’s presentation is available to view here and the Q&A session with Dr. Mannion is can be viewed here.

 Dr. Rachel Moss – Building Gaelic Ireland in the late middle ages.
+Dr. Ross’s presentation is available to view here and the Q&A session with Dr. Moss can be viewed here.

 Risteárd Ua Cróinín (Archaeologist and Conservation Officer, Clare County Council) – The restoration of historic buildings with practical actions and common issues.
+Risteárd Ua Cróinín’s presentation is available to view here and the Q&A session with Risteárd can be viewed here.

 Dr. Simon Egan